the LSO: Frequently Asked Questions

 Who can join the LSO?

 Entry into the LSO is by audition.
-Whenever possible, we give priority to members
+Priority is given to members

-of the University of Michigan Life Sciences community who are able to
+of the University of Michigan Life Sciences community.

-mean that non-life sciences community members may not join.
+In limited cases, non-life sciences community members may join.
 Sometimes,

 are available life sciences musicians.
 This varies from year to year,